adpeace/boilerio/README.md

 user scheduler.sql to create the requisite tables.
 (This currently assumes the databsae and a role exists called `scheduler`.)

 2. The controller.
-This is the `scheduler.py` Python script.
+This is the `scheduler` Python script.
 You'll need to have a configuration file for this to work: see below for more info.
 Then, just ensure this daemon is running to push temperature updates to the boiler controller.

 3. The web app.
-This is the `schedulerweb.py` Flask app.
+This is the `schedulerweb` Flask app.
 The recommended configuration is for this to be proxied through nginx and run inside uwsgi.

 You'll need to the running the `maintaintemp` service also described below to issue commands to your boiler.

-## boiler\_to\_mqtt.py
+## boiler\_to\_mqtt

-The `boiler_to_mqtt.py` script implements an MQTT-topic based interface on top of the serial protocol provided in the thermostat.git repository.
+The `boiler_to_mqtt` script implements an MQTT-topic based interface on top of the serial protocol provided in the thermostat.git repository.
 In short: it turns the boiler on and off via MQTT.
 The serial interface in thermostat.git is designed to interact with a Danfoss RF thermostat receiver; if you wanted to use